leads2b/receita-tools/tools/README.md

 The data retriever program works based on a CSV file containing information about the CNPJs it should look for.
-This file should have two columns: the first should contain a company identifier, and the second column should contain the company CNPJ.
+This file should have two columns: the first should contain a company identifier, and the second column should contain the company's CNPJ.
 Here's an example of one line of this CSV file (suppose this is the `cnpj.csv` file).

     "Company Identifier";"00.000.000/0000-00"